bintanjil/portfolio/HUGGINGFACE_SETUP_GUIDE.md

 **Important: The chatbot uses your static portfolio data, not real-time information.
 All your details (skills, projects, contact info) are hardcoded in the knowledge base.**

+## Vercel Deployment Setup

+When deploying to Vercel, you MUST add the `HUGGINGFACE_API_KEY` environment variable:

+1. Go to Vercel Dashboard → Your Project → Settings → Environment Variables
+2. Add: `HUGGINGFACE_API_KEY` with your token value
+3. Apply to: Production, Preview, Development
+4. Redeploy your application

+The chatbot has a smart fallback system, so even if the Hugging Face API fails, it will still work using keyword-based responses!

 ## Features
 - 🤖 Free AI chatbot powered by Mistral-7B-Instruct
 - 💬 Floating chat button in bottom-right corner